kubernetes-sigs/contributor-playground/README.md

 A [Youtube playlist](https://www.youtube.com/playlist?list=PL69nYSiGNLP3M5X7stuD7N4r3uP2PZQUx) of the New Contributor workshop has been posted, and an outline of content to videos can be found [here](http://git.k8s.io/community/events/2018/05-contributor-summit).

+If you're watching a video or blog and want to actually push a PR, see [here](./remote/README.md).

 ## Community, discussion, contribution, and support

 Learn how to engage with the Kubernetes community on the [community page](http://kubernetes.io/community/).